FlexSearch/FlexSearch/spec/Glossary.md

 # Analyzer
 An analyzer examines the text of fields and generates a token stream.

+# Fields
+Represents a group of fields.

 # Field
 A field is a section of a Document.

 Fields can contain different kinds of data.
 A name field, for example, is text (character data).
-A shoe size field might be a floating point number so that it could contain memberues like 6 and 9.5.
+A shoe size field might be a floating point number so that it could contain members like 6 and 9.5.
 Obviously, the definition of fields is flexible (you could define a shoe size field as a text field rather than a floating point number, for example), but if you define your fields correctly, FlexSearch will be able to interpret them correctly and your users will get better